top of page

 I’m not saying these trends are wrong and you shouldn’t do them.
 If they’re your bag, then fill your (Christmas) boots and go for it!
 But I don’t want to put even more pressure on myself to fulfil these extra touches.
 I’ve got enough on my plate as it is!

 Sure, I’ve thought about it.
 Every year I think I should give in and follow the trends.
-After all, I want my girls to have the best – I don’t want to deprive them and make them miss out.
+After all, I want my girls to have the best – I don’t want to deprive them and have them miss out.

 But Christmas is what you make it.
 We have our own traditions, and my kids aren’t deprived – far from it!